 BA (University of Chicago), PhD (University of Pennsylvania)

 Sonia Gollance is a scholar of Yiddish and German-Jewish Studies whose work focuses on literature, dance, theater, and gender.
-Her first book, tentatively entitled Mixed Metaphor: Jewish Social Dance and Modern Literature, is forthcoming with Stanford University Press.
+Her first book, tentatively entitled Leading to Mixed Dancing: Jewish Social Dance and Modern Literature, is forthcoming with Stanford University Press.
 This book argues that writers used transgressive dance scenes as a way of addressing a wide range of issues that Jews confronted in the nineteenth and twentieth centuries.
 In literary texts, dance gives expression to unruly desires in a deceptively permissive space, yet when the dancing stops, the dominant social structures remain enforced, and characters who do not adapt their passions often suffer tragic consequences.
 The widespread popularity of mixed-sex social dancing transcended class, religious, and national boundaries, thus providing new insights into the different challenges acculturation presented for Jewish men and women.

 While her first book examines the (perceived) utopian potential of the dance floor, her next book considers the broad question of what makes a body in motion particularly vulnerable to humiliation.
 She is currently developing a project that traces the role of dance in antisemitic portrayals of Jews and works by Jews that depict antisemitism.
 Through the study of aesthetics and body movement, we can better see the various forms of antisemitism, how it defined the Jew in all aspects of his or her life, and the ways in which discrimination becomes embodied.